Boost Your Business Productivity and Efficiency by Learning Skills in Managing Projects

 - Deliver the right projects on schedule, on budget and per specification

-Project Portfolio Management – Selecting the right projects
+Project Portfolio Management – Selecting the Right Projects

 With limited resources available within a business, one reason for projects not being delivered per plan can be as a result of too many projects for the resourcing available.
 Prior to selecting projects for execution, the project portfolio process facilitates the generation of ideas that can be reviewed and selected based on prioritisation against strategic requirements.
+Key steps in the project portfolio process include:

 Part of the review process includes: